margaretmf/margaretmf.github.io/keycreativewriting.md

 The night sky sings with holiness and peace. <br>
 The stars shine infinitely. <br>
 The blackness is so dark and the pitch of the night silences everyone to sleep. <br>
-THe glimmer of the stars give hope and point people to inncocence, hope, and home. <br>
+THe glimmer of the stars give hope and point people to innocence and home. <br>
-The wakeful individuality share the love for all mankind with a heart at rest for all the holy light. <br>
+The individuals share the love for all mankind with a heart at rest for all the holy light. <br>

 **Word Associations:** stars, blackness, moonlight, midnight, pitch, constellations, glimmer, wakeful